amandafaig/workshop/worksheet_MAC.md

 You can go and edit your readme if you want, but you don't have to.
 (It's a good idea to do it soon, however).

-Now open your terminal and what you're going to do is clone your remote repository (the one on github.com) into a local repository.
+Now open your terminal and what you're going to do is copy ("clone" in git parlance) your remote repository from github.com into a local repository:

 ```
 git clone https://github.com/username/myrepo.git
 ```
 In order to work in this repository, you want to change your directory in terminal
 ```
-cd ~/myrepo
+cd myrepo # your path may differ
 ```

 Now you want to add your first file.
 We've outlined the different ways above, so we'll jump right in here.